Iberia Club: Up to 30% Off Award Flights with Avios

 Beyond that card, the other Canadian earning paths are:

 - RBC Avion to British Airways Club at 1:1.
-RBC's proprietary Avion currency transfers to Avios, and they periodically run transfer bonuses of up to 30% that stretch the math further
+RBC’s proprietary Avion currency transfers to Avios, and there’s a 30% transfer bonus running right now through June 19, 2026, which stretches the math even further on this sale

 - Marriott Bonvoy to Iberia Club or British Airways Club at 3:1.
 You get a 5,000-point bonus for every 60,000 transferred, which works out to a 60,000 Bonvoy to 25,000 Avios conversion.
 Slow, but useful if you’re sitting on a Bonvoy stash

 Once Avios are in any one program (Iberia Club, British Airways Club, Aer Lingus AerClub, Finnair Plus, or Qatar Airways Privilege Club), they can be moved between accounts via the Avios Combine feature, with a few rules and timing windows to navigate.
+So Amex MR or Avion points moved into your British Airways Club account can be combined over to Iberia Club to use them on this sale.

 Conclusion